 Applies to both foreign and domestic buyers.
 Charged at a rate of 0.2% on homes valued between $3 million – $4 million and 0.4% on properties valued at $4 million and above.

 The Chinese central government has imposed much tighter restrictions on individuals transferring cash out of the country.
 Prior to 2016 cash, could be transferred relatively quickly but can easily take 6 – 12 months today.

 Increased property values within Greater Vancouver make other locations such as Calgary, Montreal and Seattle more appealing.

-If a Mainland Chinese buyer purchases a $4 million North Shore property today the Foreign Buyer’s tax would be $800,000.
+If a Mainland Chinese buyer purchases a $4 million North Shore property today, the Foreign Buyer’s tax would be $800,000.
 Property Transfer Tax would be $98,000.
 School Tax would be $16,000.
-The tax bill would total $914,000.
-If a foreign investor purchased a home for $4 million in March 2016 the taxes would have totaled $78,000(Property Transfer Tax).
-The buyer could have transferred the cash out of China in a week or two and would not be subject to Speculation Tax or School Tax.
+The total tax bill would total $914,000.
+If a foreign investor purchased a home for $4 million in March 2016, the taxes would have totaled $78,000(Property Transfer Tax).
+The buyer could have transferred the cash out of China in a week and would not be subject to Speculation Tax or School Tax.
 From an investment standpoint, I believe house prices need to drop to the point that foreign buyers see enough value to offset these issues.